-- 1. Attach your display to the HDMI-Out port, and turn it on. - 2.
-Go the Charms Bar and select Devices. - 3.
-Click Second Screen. - Click on any one of the options from the menu to select Duplicate, Extend or a Single display
+- 1. Attach your display to the appropriate port, and turn it on. - Go the Charms Bar, select Devices. - 3.
+Click Project (you may need to click Second Screen). - 4.
+Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.

-Figure 1 - 20 - Second Screen (Devices)
+Figure 1 - 20 - Devices (Project)

-To access Display (Control Panel) and Screen Resolution in Windows 8:
+To access Display (Control Panel) and Screen Resolution in Windows 8.1:

 - 1. Go to the Control Panel.

 - Click Display (icon) In the Appearance and Personalization category.

-- Adjust resolution.
+- 3. Adjust resolution.